Category: Story

 How to Compress and Resize Images for Web and Social Media (2026 Guide)

-To compress and resize images effectively in 2026, use tools like Adobe Photoshop, Microsoft PowerToys, or browser-based platforms like Imgresizer.io.
-Adjust pixel dimensions for your target platform and set JPEG quality to 70-80%, or switch to the AVIF format to reduce file weight without losing visual clarity.
+Compressing and resizing images effectively in 2026 requires tools like Adobe Photoshop, Microsoft PowerToys, or browser-based platforms like Imgresizer.io.
+Adjust pixel dimensions for your target platform and set JPEG quality to 70-80%, or switch to AVIF format to reduce file weight without losing visual clarity.

 Mastering the Balance: How to Compress and Resize Images Without Quality Loss

-Optimizing visuals for today’s web is a two-step process: first, you adjust the physical dimensions (resizing), and then you reduce the data density (compression).
-According to Business.com, standard JPEG compression usually cuts file size by 40% to 60%.
-This hits a sweet spot, keeping the quality high enough for professional use while making the file much lighter.
+Optimizing visuals for the web is a two-step process: adjust physical dimensions (resizing), then reduce data density (compression).
+According to Business.com, standard JPEG compression typically cuts file size by 40-60%, striking a balance between professional quality and lightweight files.

 Step 1: Adjusting Pixel Dimensions (Resizing)